Live Help NOW 800-809-3776

 What To Do if You Have Suffered a Work Injury or Occupational Illness

-If you have sustained an injury at work, steps you can take to protect your rights if you need to go on light duty during your recovery include:
+If you have sustained an injury at work, steps you can take to protect your rights if you need to go on light duty during your recovery include:- Report your injury to your employer as soon as possible so that you can begin receiving workers’ compensation benefits, including medical treatment

 - Follow your doctor’s treatment plan and instructions; do not put off appointments or ignore recommendations to help with your recovery